jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 Apply batch normalization (BN) to CNN.
 DN learns faster and better if inputs are properly normalized.
 In BN, we compute the means and the variances for each location from each batch of training data.
 For example, with a batch size of 16 and a feature map of 10x10 spatial dimension, we compute 100 means and 100 variances (one per location).
 The mean at each location is the average of the corresponding locations from the 16 samples.
 We use the means and the variance to renormalize the node output at each location.
 BN improves accuracy and reduces training time.
 As a side bonus, we can increase the learning rate further to make training faster.

 However, BN is not effective for RNN.
 We use Layer normalization instead.
 In RNN, the means and variances from the BN are not suitable to renormalize the output of RNN cells.
 It is likely because of the recurrent nature of the RNN and the sharing parameters.
-In Layer normalization, the output is renormalize by the mean and the variance calculated by the layer's output of the current sample.
-A 100 elements layer have only one mean and one variance from the current sample.
+In Layer normalization, the output is renormalized by the mean and the variance calculated by the layer's output of the current sample.
+A 100 elements layer has only one mean and one variance from the current sample.

 #### Baseline